bcoles/kasld/tests/vm/README.md

-Alpine has no port for some arches; their kernel is built from source by `tests/vm/build-kernel` — a pinned kernel.org tarball + a stock upstream defconfig + a fixed one-line endianness overlay where the byte order differs from the base defconfig.
+Alpine has no port for some arches; their kernel is built from source by `tests/vm/build-kernel` — a pinned kernel.org tarball + a stock upstream defconfig + fixed config overlays (endianness where the byte order differs from the base defconfig, devtmpfs for an init console, and `RANDOMIZE_BASE` for riscv64 so its text KASLR is compiled in).
 The result is staged into the cache and booted by `tests/vm/run` with the same `init.c` as the Alpine flavors.
 Reproducible but slow; run it once per arch, manually.
 The arch-gated rule logic is covered per-push by `tests/test-cross`.

 ```sh
 tests/vm/build-kernel mipsel-mainline-7.0  # download source + cross-build -> cache (slow)